cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 <%= @things.inspect %>
 ~~~

 #### <a id='deploy'></a>Deploying Once, Deploying Twice ####

 This application needs to be deployed twice for it to work, once as a Rails web
 application and once as a standalone Ruby application.
-The easiest way to do this is to keep separate CF manifests for each
+The easiest way to do this is to keep separate cf manifests for each
 application type:

 Web Manifest: Save this as `web-manifest.yml`: